Main

 • Control of risk at each workplace at business units and overseas regional business units; strategy planning, policy formulation and regulatory compliance.

-We identify company-wide material risks across our organizations and implement measures to control risks.
-The Chief Operating Officers of each business unit and regional business unit are responsible for managing risks in their business domain within the authorization delegated to them as part of the performance of their duties.
-Meanwhile, the corporate staff divisions provide support to business units and regional business units regarding the aspects of risk management that they are in charge of while also monitoring the company-wide position and reporting to management.
-In addition, advisory bodies to the Executive Committee and the major committees under them, develop and maintain risk management structures on a company-wide basis and handle material risks.
-We have also established an integrated risk management system, centered on the Executive Committee and its advisory body, the Portfolio Management Committee, that centrally manages company-wide risks.
-The Corporate staff divisions, which serve as the secretariat, manage risks from a company-wide perspective, and coordinate with related divisions to identify material risks in light of their frequency of occurrence, expected damage scale and company-wide risk tolerance, while taking appropriate measures.
-In the fiscal year ended March 2023, these efforts were reported to the Executive Committee and the Board of Directors after discussions by the Portfolio Management Committee.
+We look laterally across the Company to identify material risks and implement appropriate risk control measures.
+The Chief Operating Officer of each business unit and overseas regional business unit is responsible for managing risks in their business domain within the authority delegated to them as part of the execution of their duties.
+Meanwhile, each of the Corporate Staff Divisions provides support to business units and overseas regional business units regarding the aspects of risk management that they are responsible for, while also monitoring the company-wide position and reporting to management.
+In addition, the major committees develop and maintain risk management structures on a company-wide basis and handle material risks as advisory bodies and subordinate organizations to the Executive Committee.
+Mitsui has established an integrated risk management system that manages company-wide risks centrally through the Executive Committee and its advisory body, the Portfolio Management Committee.
+The Corporate Staff Divisions, which act as the secretariat, manage risks from a company-wide perspective.
+In coordination with related divisions, they identify material risks and take appropriate measures, considering the frequency of occurrence, expected scale of damage, and level of risk tolerance.
+In FY March 2024, these efforts were discussed by the Portfolio Management Committee and then presented to the Executive Committee and the Board of Directors.